Belarus seen preparing attack amid fears of nuclear escalation

 "We can only hope Lukashenko will stick to his word" and exercise restraint, Ukrainian foreign minister Dmytro Kuleba said in a press briefing from Kyiv on Facebook.

-Hours earlier EU and US diplomats were warned that "[Belarusian] special operations forces are boarding planes" as part of a note sent by Alina Frolova, Ukraine's former deputy defence minister, and seen by EUobserver.
+Hours earlier EU and US diplomats were warned that "[Belarusian] special operations forces are boarding planes" as part of a note sent by Alina Frolova, Ukraine's deputy defence minister, and seen by EUobserver.
 "An airborne landing is being prepared" for "Landing sites: Kyiv and Zhotimyr [in north-west Ukraine]," the note said.

 EU diplomats in Minsk were trying to confirm if the Belarusian soldiers were really preparing to fly out, an EU source, who asked to remain anonymous, said.